HoraceC-Dev/Hotdog-Detector/README.md

 Then, run the run.py file.

 ## Model Training Data Analysis
-To objectively evaulate model's performance, multiple metrcies are adopted throughout the training process, including mAP50, mAP50-90, class loss, and box loss.
-Below are the graphs of each individual metrics over time.
+To objectively evaluate the model's performance, multiple mercies are adopted throughout the training process, including mAP50, mAP50-90, class loss, and box loss.
+Below are the graphs of each metric over time.
 ![result](Graphs/results.png)

-As seen in the graphs, while the metrics for the training dataset continue to decline, the validation dataset has already stabilized and converged to a value at the 70th epochs.
-The mAP50 index of the validation dataset seemingly level off around 0.6 at the end of the training, indicating a moderate accuracy has been achieved and yet, there is room for improvement.
+As seen in the graphs, while the metrics for the training dataset continue to decline, the validation dataset has already stabilized and converged to a value at the 70th epoch.
+The mAP50 index of the validation dataset seemingly levelled off around 0.6 at the end of the training, indicating a moderate accuracy has been achieved and yet, there is room for improvement.

 ![f1_curve](Graphs/F1_curve.png)
 The F1 vs. Confidence Threshold curve illustrates a phenomenon where the model exhibits lower confidence when the F1 score is high, and vice versa.
-This highlights a concern of the current model being unable to balance Recall and Precision at the same time.
+This highlights a concern about the current model being unable to balance Recall and Precision at the same time.

-Here is a list of potential enhancement for the model but have not been implemented yet due to either the lack of resources or time constraints:
+Here is a list of potential enhancements for the model that have not been implemented yet due to either the lack of resources or time constraints:
 - Enlarge the data smaple size
 - Employ another YOLO v8 model (n, s, m, l, x)
 - Further optimize hyperparameters (e.g. learning rate, batch size, weight decay, optimizer)